sparkspay/sparks/CONTRIBUTING.md

 Also see the [backport.py script]( https://github.com/bitcoin-core/bitcoin-maintainer-tools#backport).

-Bitcoin Backports are an incredibly valuable part of Dash's development.
+Bitcoin Backports are an incredibly valuable part of Sparks's development.
 Backporting allows us to easily implement new features, improvements and fixes as bitcoin implements them.

-To see detailed statistics & progress see Google Sheet tracker: [Bitcoin backports for Dash](https://docs.google.com/spreadsheets/d/1DnKxat0S0H62CJOzXpKGPXTa8hgoVOjGYZzoClmGSB8/edit?usp=sharing).
+To see detailed statistics & progress see Google Sheet tracker: [Bitcoin backports for Sparks](https://docs.google.com/spreadsheets/d/1DnKxat0S0H62CJOzXpKGPXTa8hgoVOjGYZzoClmGSB8/edit?usp=sharing).
 You should use this sheet to find what PRs to backport and its commit.

 Updating the Spreadsheet